TelenorNorway/telenoridplus-integration-guide/TelenorID_Plus_-_kyc_bankid_-_integration_example_step_by_step.md

 <small><i><a href='http://ecotrust-canada.github.io/markdown-toc/'>Table of contents generated with markdown-toc</a></i></small>

-## Know Your Customer / BankId
+### Example 2 - Step-by-step: Know Your Customer / BankId

-The following example is the use case for logging in with TelenorID+ \(IBIS\) using BankID.
+The following example is the use case for performing identity verification in with IBIS using BankID.
+Bank ID cannot be used for logging in, and should only be used for specific use cases that require verifying the identity of a new or existing customer/end user.
+The examples show raw HTTP requests generated using the public debugger.

+The debugger is a useful tool to validate that your (public) client is correctly configured and has access to the scopes you accept.
+All public clients (i.e. "PKCE clients") are configured to work with the debugger.

+The debugger utilises the **[oidc-client-js](https://github.com/IdentityModel/oidc-client-js)** client.
+As can be seen by the parameters below there are several parameters which must be securely generated and later validated; we once again stress that you should not try to "hand craft" oauth / oidc requests.

 The examples  show raw HTTP requests generated using the public debugger.

 The debugger is a useful tool to validate that your client is correctly configured